- Dredd passing Anderson. He's tough, but fair.

 - Ma-Ma shoots down an entire block.
 She killed perhaps dozens of innocents, but not her actual targets.
 In the next scene, Dredd actually loses his cool and delivers a No-Holds-Barred Beatdown to their prisoner.
 Just guessing here, but maybe Dredd has a Berserk Button note and Ma-Ma just pushed it?

-- Indeed, Dredd only uses lethal force to take down the three perps at the beginning, when they run a bystander down.
+- Indeed, Dredd uses lethal force to take down the three perps at the beginning only when they run a bystander down.